Skip to content

 The British horseracing industry has built up an extensive portfolio of training options to support new entrants, further develop the skills of those already working in racing and assist those planning to make career changes.
 Racing’s employers rely on the recruitment and retention of a skilled workforce, and training and education are central to this, as are the safety, wellbeing and development of its people.

-HBLB supports Training & Education activities in both the Racing and Breeding industries through annual grants to the following providers:
+HBLB supports Training & Education activities in both the Racing and Breeding industries through grants to the following providers:

 British Racing School